-- 1. Lift the front of the baffle up and pull forward over the supports until the baffle clears the locating slots in the back wall of the firebox. - 2.
+- 1. Lift the front of the baffle up and pull backward over the supports until the baffle clears them. - 2.
 Lower the rear of the baffle to drop down and rest on the floor of the firebox. - 3.
 Lower the front of the baffle until it clears the support brackets & remove it from the firebox.